saurabh-herwadkar/system-design-999/README.md

 - Mainly technology agnostic but in some cases technologies are used for example and illustration purposes
 - Concepts are generally post 2020.
 Any references to previous architectures is just for comparison purposes

-## A few concepts unique to this article
+# A few concepts unique to this article

-**H**istorically a lot of name shave been used to call different components i prefer using a few terms which have become most popular post 2020 times
+**H**istorically a lot of names have been used to call different components i prefer using a few terms which have become most popular post 2020 times

 **Client** - Represents a UI component visible to the end user, could be a mobile App or UI using React js, etc